WalletScrutiny/WalletScrutinyCom/_android/com.legendwd.hyperpayW.md

 ---

+**Update 2021-05-25**: This app is not available on Google Play anymore.
+As our last analysis below shows, the app was shady.
+On Facebook you can still find some scam allegations.

 > **Is HyperPay Wallet Safe?**<br>
-> Yes, of course.
+  Yes, of course.
 HyperPay wallet supports both on-chain & off-chain and both are absolutely safe.

 Ok?

->Our security system for off-chain wallet is robust with 24/7 abnormal data monitoring, orchestrated code quality and vulnerability scanning in CI/CD cycle system.
+> Our security system for off-chain wallet is robust with 24/7 abnormal data monitoring, orchestrated code quality and vulnerability scanning in CI/CD cycle system.
 Our security team is safeguarding your assets 24/7.

 That sounds like a custodial offering if a security team is safeguarding your assets.